Barton Court Grammar School

 Staying consistent, supportive and positive during preparation will help your child approach the test feeling ready and reassured.

 The live process usually sits with Kent County Council and the participating grammar schools.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.